portned/rajath/_posts/2015-07-21-pcareconstruction.markdown

 ##Reconstruction

-To get datam, the above equation can be rewritten as
+To get _datam_, the above equation can be rewritten as

 $$datam = {featuremat}^{-1} \times Findata$$